Azure/azure-sdk-for-js/sdk/communication/CONTRIBUTING.md

 By default tests are run in playback mode.
 You can also set an environment variable in your `.env` called `TEST_MODE` and set its value to `PLAYBACK`.
 You can then run `rushx test` command to run the tests.

+If tests fail because of error:
+`<x-ms-useragent> is absent in record, value <fake-useragent>` make sure to have environment variable `AZURE_USERAGENT_OVERRIDE` with value `fake-useragent`.
+Setting this env variable will set request header `x-ms-useragent` with value `fake-useragent`

 If the tests are successful, we can proceed to run the tests in LIVE mode.

 ### Live mode